kuco23/kucocoin/packages/frontend/README.md

 ## Testing

-You can test the frontend on a local avalanche fork.
-The fork comes with a funded acount with private key `0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80`, which will be refered to as `PRIVATE_KEY` in the following steps.
+You can test the frontend on a locally run avalanche fork, which comes with a funded account specified by the private key `0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80`, which we'll refer to as `PRIVATE_KEY` in the following steps.

-To test the frontend on forked avalanche, follow below steps:

 1. Setup the `contracts` workspace and:
     - open `.env` and fill in `SIGNER_PRIVATE_KEY=<PRIVATE_KEY>`.